electro199/ffmpeg.py/docs/getting-started.md

 ```

-Lets scale the image and then use it
+Lets scale the image and then use it:

 At end we make a FFmpeg and add a output with two stream mapping.
 The `Map` add stream(s) to a output file in this way we can add multiple streams to one output, for more complex use case see Advance Usage like Filtering, Multiple outputs or what is progress_callback.